dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-I've now completed my main letters, now to move onto the numbers.
-I want to keep the same style but continue to use 2 triangles rather than adding an extra one, I want to push the boundaries by just using two.
+Update on my progress!
+I have now completed all my number and letters, I feel like I have solidified my idea of creating the stained glass look.
+I wanted to fiddle around with my letters abit more and make sure that they are readible.
+I've been having problems with the letters though, I've deliberatley removed the opacity on them so that you can identify the letters against the numbers.
+Overall I like the cohesive look but I want to experiment alot more (Epecially with the numbers).

 My letter parameters